gobolinux/Documentation/content/latest/Recipes/The-Recipe-File/Other-directives.md

 Compile chooses some options by default according to the specified target type.
-In configure recipes, it passes some standard autoconf options to the configure script; in python recipes, distutils options for the Python build script; in scons recipes, some standard options passed in invocations of scons.py.
-Use this option to disable those options and have your own options (given in configure_options or python_options) overwrite instead of append the option list.
+In configure recipes, it passes some standard autoconf options to the configure script; in python recipes, distutils options for the Python build script; in scons recipes, some standard options passed in invocations of `scons.py`.
+Use this option to disable those options and have your own options (given in `configure_options` or `python_options`) overwrite instead of append the option list.

 #### `post_install_message="message"`